 Hybrid cloud—Cloud computing model in which an organization can combine a traditional on-premises product with cloud-based services, allowing organizations to protect their investment in existing communication systems while migrating to the cloud.
 It can also refer to the use of private and public clouds in one organization.

 Infrastructure as a service—Cloud-based service in which providers offer access to IT resources such as virtualized servers in the cloud.

-On premise—IT systems deployed on a “site-by-site” basis serving the needs of users on the same site.
+On-premises—IT systems deployed on a “site-by-site” basis serving the needs of users on the same site.

 Platform as a service—Cloud-based service in which providers deliver a computing platform, usually including an operating system, programming language, database and Web server.

 Presence—A component of unified communications that provides users with a status indicator that lets them know whether someone they’re trying to reach is available and willing to communicate at any given time.